J3698/j3698.github.io/_posts/2021-07-05-reimplementing-real-time-style-transfer-with-adain.markdown

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2FJ3698%2FAdaIN-reimplementation%2Fblob%2Fpost-two%2Fadain_model.py%23L15-L26&style=github&showBorder=on&showLineNumbers=on&showFileMeta=on&showCopy=on"></script>

 We encode the style and content images, and then use AdaIn on encodings, and decode the stylized content encoding.
-Below I've labeled which line of code does what on part of the training diagram.
+Below I've labeled which lines of code do what on part of the training diagram.

 {% include img.html src="../pics/stylecontentmodellabeled.png" %}

 ## The Training Pipeline

 Now for the training pipeline.
 I'm going to completely skip over explaining <a href="https://github.com/J3698/AdaIN-reimplementation/blob/post-two/main.py"><span class="code">main.py</span></a>, <a href="https://github.com/J3698/AdaIN-reimplementation/blob/post-two/validate.py"><span class="code">validate.py</span></a>, and swathes of <a href="https://github.com/J3698/AdaIN-reimplementation/blob/post-two/train.py"><span class="code">train.py</span></a> as well.
 Most of main is dealing with argument parsing, and much of validate is already covered in what I'll cover in train.
-Also, a bunch of train is non-essential.
-My goal here is to explain the parts that were relevant to AdaIn; not how to build a deep-learning pipeline from start to finish.
+Also, a bunch of train is not specific to style transfer.

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2FJ3698%2FAdaIN-reimplementation%2Fblob%2Fpost-two%2Ftrain.py%23L43-L70&style=github&showBorder=on&showLineNumbers=on&showFileMeta=on&showCopy=on"></script>

 First I'll start with the main training loop.
-On lines 43-53 I'm just looping through the images and putting them on the GPU.
-On lines 63-70, I'm just logging things so I can track training; <span class="code">write_to_tensorboard</span> does everything like validation etc., and I won't go over it here.
+On lines 43-53 I'm looping through the images and putting them on the GPU.
+On lines 63-70, I'm logging things so I can track training; <span class="code">write_to_tensorboard</span> does everything like validation etc., and I won't go over it here.

 Lines 55-61 are where things are more interesting.
 I clear the gradients (56), calculate the loss (57-59), calculate the new gradients (60), and then update the model weights (61).
 Next we can look at the function used on line 57 in depth.